nikiyaw/nikiyaw/README.md

 ### Hi, I'm Niki 👋

-I'm a Data Analyst/Data Scientist, looking to explore more opportunities in Software/Backend Engineering!
+I'm a Data Analyst, looking to explore more opportunities in Data Science and Data Engineering!
 I'm currently working as a Data Analyst/Engineer in Divisin.ai.
-I'm responsible for building scalable pipelines for database ingestion, using methods ranging from deploying AWS Lambda Function, running Jupyter notebooks on EC2, tayloring SQL scripts for data validation and more.
+I'm responsible for building scalable pipelines for database ingestion, while ensuring data integrity and accuracy.

 I'm currently learning JavaScript and Java!

 Programming Languages: Python, SQL